COVID-19 Pandemic: Changes to testing procedure Q&A

 - DCP will not be permitted to work if they are generally unwell, irrespective of whether it is COVID-19 related

-- Those who have travelled overseas within the last 14 days will not be asked to work
+- Those who have travelled overseas to a location that is not listed on the Government's exemption list within the last 14 days will not be asked to work

 - Athletes are required to adhere to government guidelines to protect themselves, teammates and support personnel, as well as DCP if testing is requested